input-output-hk/marlowe-cardano/marlowe-cli/examples/cfd/ReadMe.md

 ## Prerequisites

 The environment variable `CARDANO_NODE_SOCKET_PATH` must be set to the path to the cardano node's socket.
+See below for how to set `MAGIC` to select the network.

 The following tools must be on the PATH:
 * [marlowe-cli](../../ReadMe.md)